-Section Number Management Response 4.3.2 Encourage flora and fauna surveys of the reserve to expand information available on the reserve's flora and fauna, including threatened and migratory species and ecological communities.
-4.4 Pest Plants and Animals 4.4.1 Implement relevant control program from the Northern Rivers Region Pest Management Strategy.
-High 4.4.2 Prepare and implement a Pest Management Strategy for the reserve, incorporating monitoring.
-High 4.4.3 Monitor the reserve for myrtle rust infestation and practice appropriate hygiene protocols during any bush regeneration, pest animal or plant programs and general maintenance work to reduce the risk of myrtle rust infection.
-4.4.4 Survey and mark the boundary of the reserve.
+Section Number Management Response Priority 4.4 Pest Plants and Animals 4.4.1 Implement weed control programs in accordance with the Northern Rivers Region Pest Management Strategy.
+4.4.2 Prepare and implement a Pest Management Strategy for the reserve, incorporating monitoring.
+Medium 4.4.3 Monitor the reserve for myrtle rust infestation and implement strategies contained in the Myrtle Rust Management Plan.
+Ongoing 4.4.4 Survey and mark the boundary of the reserve.
 Medium 4.4.5 Seek the cooperation of neighbours, where appropriate, in implementing weed and pest control programs.
-4.5 Fire 4.5.1 Implement the reserve Fire Management Strategy.
-5.1 Keeping Connected with Country - Cultural renewal 5.1.1 Permit cultural activities in accordance with a NPWS consent (and relevant conditions).
-5.2 Managing Visitor Use of the Reserve and Talking About Country 5.2.1 No visitor facilities will be developed in the reserve and only low impact nature-based activities, such as bird watching and bushwalking, will be allowed.
+Medium 4.5 Fire 4.5.1 Implement the reserve Fire Management Strategy.
+High 4.7 Isolation and Fragmentation 4.7.1 Support initiatives to develop a long-term program for restoration and connectivity works for the reserve and surrounding lands involving interested landholders, Landcare groups, Byron Shire Council, Northern Rivers Catchment Management Authority and other interested agencies and land managers.
+Medium 5.1 Keeping Connected with Country - Cultural renewal 5.1.1 Permit cultural activities in accordance with a NPWS consent (and relevant conditions).
+High 5.2 Managing Visitor Use of the Reserve and Talking About Country 5.2.1 No visitor facilities will be developed in the reserve and only low impact nature-based activities, such as bird watching and bushwalking, will be allowed.
 Activities such as camping, campfires, cycling and horse riding will be prohibited.
 Ongoing 5.2.2 Upgrade signage to incorporate regulatory information about visitor use.
-5.2.3 Consult and involve the Bundjalung of Byron Bay (Arakwal) people in the development and delivery of off-site information on the reserve's Aboriginal cultural and biodiversity values.
-5.3 Understanding Country - Research and Monitoring 5.3.1 Permit research and monitoring, subject to NPWS licensing/consent requirements, that enhances management and has minimal impact on the reserve's natural and cultural values.
-High
+Medium 5.2.3 Consult and involve the Arakwal in the development and delivery of off-site information on the reserve's Aboriginal cultural and biodiversity values.
+Medium 5.3 Understanding Country - Research and Monitoring 5.3.1 Permit research and monitoring, subject to NPWS licensing/consent requirements, that enhances management and has minimal impact on the reserve's natural and cultural values.
+Ongoing